 History of Stigma

-In ancient Greece and Rome, a stigma was a brand or mark that was placed on a person of an inferior caste, like a slave.
+In ancient Greece and Rome, a stigma was a brand or mark that was placed on a person of an inferior caste, as a slave.
 In today’s world, people in the United States are not branded or marked to set them a part of an inferior caste or cohort.
 With that said, the stigma that remains attached to mental health is pervasive and continues to set people apart in U.S. society as being somehow inferior.

 Understanding Mental Health Stigma